 Part 3 reviews the standard components used to implement information architectures

 Part 4 describes essential skills one must master to actually do IA

 Hands-on exercises give participants a direct practical understanding of key IA concepts.

-I’ve been practicing information architecture for over twenty years, and am currently based in the San Francisco Bay Area.
+I’ve been practicing information architecture for over twenty years.
 I’ve helped “make the complex clear” for organizations ranging from non-profits in the developing world to Fortune-100 corporations.

-In addition of working as a consultant, writer, and speaker, I’m also an adjunct professor at the California College of the Arts (CCA) in San Francisco, where I teach Systems studio classes to Interaction Design masters students (MDes).
+In addition to working as a consultant, writer, and speaker, I’m also an adjunct professor at the California College of the Arts (CCA) in San Francisco, where I teach Systems studio classes to Interaction Design master’s students (MDes).